Siege of Lal Masjid: Siege

-Abdul Aziz's younger brother, Abdul Rashid, had been negotiating with a government mediator.
-He claimed that the remaining students were willing to leave the mosque and lay down their arms, provided the government would grant them amnesty and not fire on them.
-Government officials were sceptical that Abdul Rashid would honour this agreement.
+The BBC News reported that Abdul Aziz's younger brother, Abdul Rashid, had been negotiating with a government mediator.
+He had offered a ceasefire, stating that his followers would lay down their arms if government security forces stopped firing and grant them amnesty.
+The Pakistani government dismissed the proposal.
 In a telephone interview from a live transmission of Geo TV, Abdul Rashid denied all the charges against him and reiterated his innocence.
-He further negotiated with the government for his safe passage and a guarantee that no harm would come to his followers inside the mosque.
+He further demanded a guarantee that no harm would come to his followers inside the mosque.
 He also received a promise that his ailing mother would receive medical care.

 The siege continued on 6 July 2007.
-Negotiation talks continued between the besieged Lal Masjid administration and government authorities, without resolution.
+Negotiation talks continued between the besieged mosque administration and government authorities, without resolution.
 Twenty-one additional students surrendered to authorities, and two students were killed in a shooting incident.
-The government decided to delay the assault, hoping for the safe evacuation of more students from the besieged mosque.
-President Pervez Musharraf issued an ultimatum on the evening of 7 July 2007.
-The Pakistani army took over the operation and replaced the paramilitary troops deployed around the premises.
-A thirteen-year-old child escaped from the besieged mosque unharmed.